handsontable/handsontable/docs/next/guides/building-and-testing/building.md

 ::: details React build tasks
 `npm run build:commonjs`
   - Transpiles files into the `CommonJS` format.
-  - During release, these files are published into the npm repository.

 `npm run build:umd`
   - Creates the following bundles compatible with the Universal Module Definition: